vikboyechko/googlecalendar/README.md

 ## Setup

-1. Get an iCal URL from your Google Calendar:
+1. Get an .iCS URL from your Google Calendar:
    - Open Google Calendar
    - Find the calendar in the left sidebar
    - Click the three dots next to the calendar name